dertell/aws_cdk/README.md

 This stack will create a S3 bucket, a DynamoDB Table and a lambda function.
-When an object is placed inside the bucket the lambda function will use AWS Rekognition to detect labels and make an etry with the filename and labels in the DynamoDB Table.
+When an object is placed inside the bucket the lambda function will use AWS Rekognition to detect labels and make an entry with the filename and labels in the DynamoDB Table.